Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 SS1_Scenario2_Directed_PoisLPCM_beta <- 3
 ```

-The simulated network as well as the simulated latent variables are stored by the following code.
+The simulated network as well as the simulated latent variables can be stored in `.csv` files by the following code.

 ``` r
 write.csv(SS1_Scenario2_Directed_PoisLPCM$Y,"Datasets/SS1_Scenario2_Directed_PoisLPCM_Y.csv", row.names = FALSE)